decretist/Dissertation/Chapter1/chapter1.md

-contemporary society, and by the ninth century the Church, especially north of the Alps, was operating in a very different political and social environment from that of the Mediterranean world of late antiquity, which had produced the sources for Dionysius\'s collection.
+contemporary society, and by the ninth century the Church, especially north of the Alps, was operating in a very different political and social environment from that of the Mediterranean world of late antiquity, which had produced the sources for Dionysius's collection.
 When faced with the need for new law to cope with new circumstances, some enterprising Carolingian churchmen took more recent material -- mostly canons from provincial synods -- and repackaged them, attributing